mongodb/terraform-provider-mongodbatlas/RELEASING.md

 **Note**: Only applies if the right most version digit is 0 (considered a major or minor version in [semantic versioning](https://semver.org/)).

-- A doc in /website/docs/guides/X.Y.0-upgrade-guide.html must be defined containing a summary of the most significant features, breaking changes, and additional information that can be helpful.
+- A doc ./docs/guides/X.Y.0-upgrade-guide.md must be defined containing a summary of the most significant features, breaking changes, and additional information that can be helpful.
 If not defined the release process will be stopped automatically.
 The expectation is that this file is created during relevant pull requests (breaking changes, significant features), and not before the release process.

+- We keep [Guides](https://github.com/mongodb/terraform-provider-mongodbatlas/tree/master/docs/guides) only for 12 months.
+Add header `subcategory: "Older Guides"` to previous versions.

 ### Trigger release workflow